PoojithaCh72/cypress-bbc/README.md

 ### 3. Run the Spec File

-1. Select a Browser to run E2E Testing
+1. Select a browser to run E2E Testing
 2. After opening the browser
 3. Under E2E specs, select the test files and run them accordingly